Careers360 Logo

 2. Treating the gene to obtain small fragments.

-3. Transferring the fragment in a suitable host.
+3. Transferring the fragment to a suitable host.

 Question:2

-Both a winemaker and a molecular biologist that had developed a recombinant vaccine claim to be biotechnologists.
-Who in your opinion is correct?
+Both a winemaker and a molecular biologist who had developed a recombinant vaccine claim to be biotechnologists.
+Who, in your opinion, is correct?

 Answer: